Skip to main content

 Test GStreamer

-We will test GStreamer as entrypoint for our Dockerfile.
+We will set gst-launch-1.0 as entrypoint for our Dockerfile with a default pipeline.
 A test source pattern will be output to a Wayland window.
-You can modify the pipeline for your needs

 Dockerfile